filippak/rc-answer-generation/README.md

 Master thesis project on automating answer extraction from Swedish text, as a step towards automatign the creation of reading comprehension questions.

 ## Data
-The dataset that is used in this project is the SweQUAD-MC dataset described in the paper [BERT-based distractor generation for Swedish reading comprehension questions using a small-scale dataset](https://arxiv.org/abs/2108.03973) with dataset available on [github](https://github.com/dkalpakchi/SweQUAD-MC).
+The dataset that is used in this project is the SweQUAD-MC dataset described in the paper [BERT-based distractor generation for Swedish reading comprehension questions using a small-scale dataset](https://arxiv.org/abs/2108.03973) with dataset available on [github](https://github.com/dkalpakchi/SweQUAD-MC) and additional data collected as part of a master thesis [A Method for Automatic Question Answering in Swedish based on BERT](http://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-286001)

-## Running the scripts
-Multiple different analysis are done on the data.
-To not have to re-run the data processing steps every time, the scripts save the processed data as pandas dataframes locally.
-Some scripts need other to have generated data before, and there is therfore an order to run the scripts in.

-1. `load-data.ipynb`
-1. `dependency_parsing.ipynb`
-1. order is independent for the following scripts
-    1. `answer_location_statistics.ipynb`
-    1. `text_rank.ipynb`
-    1. `word_overlap.ipynb`
-    1. `interrogative_words.ipynb`
+## Data pre-processing
+In order to prepare the data for analysis and for training models pre-processing is needed.
+The script `sh parse_data.sh` in `data_analysis/parse_data` runs through the necessary pre-processing steps.
+The data can then be analyzed or further pre-processed with labels to be used to fine-tune BERT models.

+### Data pre-processing for BERT fine-tuning
+TODO

+### Data analysis scripts
+TODO

 ## Docker
 To train model with docker do: